 C# ADO.NET SqlCommand - ExecuteReader

-The ExecuteReader() method within the C# SqlCommand Object plays a pivotal role in executing SQL statements and retrieving query results from the connected Data Source.
+The ExecuteReader() method within the C# SqlCommand Object plays a key role in executing SQL statements and retrieving query results from the connected Data Source.
 This method is responsible for sending the SQL statements to the associated Connection Object and populating a SqlDataReader Object based on the executed SQL statement.

 When the ExecuteReader() method is invoked, it triggers the instantiation of a SqlClient.SqlDataReader Object.
 This SqlDataReader Object serves as a stream-based mechanism for retrieving query results from the Data Source in a forward-only manner.
 It provides read-only access to the retrieved data, without the capability to update or modify the underlying data.Full Source C#

 It's important to note that the SqlDataReader Object cannot be created directly through code.
 Instead, it is generated by calling the ExecuteReader() method of a C# Command Object.
 This design ensures that the SqlDataReader Object is properly linked to the executed SQL statement and the associated Data Source, facilitating the seamless retrieval of query results.

 Using the ExecuteReader() method and the SqlDataReader Object, developers can efficiently retrieve and process data from the Data Source in a read-only manner.
 This streamlined approach enhances the performance and usability of data retrieval operations within the ADO.NET framework.